Asghar Farhadi: 2011–2016: Breakthrough and acclaim

 In 2013, Farhadi's film The Past starring Bérénice Bejo and Tahar Rahim was released.
 This would be Farhadi's first film in the French language.
 The film competed for the Palme d'Or at the 2013 Cannes Film Festival.
 Bejo won the Best Actress Award at Cannes for her performance in the film.
 The film received critical acclaim.
 It holds a 93% rating on review aggregator website Rotten Tomatoes, based on 144 reviews with a weighted average score of 8.2/10 and the site's consensus: "Beautifully written, sensitively directed, and powerfully acted, The Past serves as another compelling testament to Asghar Farhadi's gift for finely layered drama."
 On Metacritic, the film has a score of 85 out of 100 based on 41 reviews.
 The film received a Golden Globe Award for Best Foreign Language Film and was selected as the Iranian entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.

 His 2016 film The Salesman, starring Shahab Hosseini and Taraneh Alidoosti, competed for the Palme d'Or at the 2016 Cannes Film Festival, where it won two awards: Best Actor for Shahab Hosseini and Best Screenplay for Farhadi.
 The film revolves around a married couple whose life is upended after the wife is assaulted.
-The human attempted to find the attacker while she struggles to cope with post-traumatic stress.
+The husband attempted to find the attacker while she struggles to cope with post-traumatic stress.
 During this the husband attempts to perform Arthur Miller's 1949 play Death of a Salesman on stage.
 Farhadi chose Miller's play as his story within a story based on shared themes.
 He also compared the film to the George Stevens film A Place in the Sun (1951).
 The film was a co-production between Iran and France, the film was shot in Tehran, beginning in 2015.
 David Sims of The Atlantic praised Farhadi writing, "Rather, he wants to explore the terrifying speed with which conflict can disrupt our mundane lives, and the unconscious need we possess to slip into more outsized roles."
 Sims added "The Salesman is a typically wrenching film one that morphs from a quiet family drama to a low-key tale of revenge, and is all the more impressive for how seamlessly it executes that shift."